 Shrimp Pad Thai (one of my favorite Asian meals) was the main dish for our Thai cooking class.
 Our instructor showed us how to prepare the shrimp for the dish.

 After the prep work, we cooked up our vegetables, adding the shrimp last.
 I need to make this for my family!

 Even though we were all stuffed, we still managed to make room for our dessert dish - mango with sticky rice.
 This light, refreshing dessert features fruit as the star, and the accompanying sweet sticky rice was absolutely delicious.
 Everyone in the class was glad that we made room for it.

 Learn More About the Courageous Kitchen Thai Cooking Class

 I've been to a lot of cooking classes.
 As a foodie, I go to any and every class I can find when I'm traveling.
 I have to say, out of all the classes I've been to, the Thai cooking class hosted by Courageous Kitchen was far and away one of the best I've ever attended.

 Chef Dwight is so personable and such a great teacher and his mission to help the needy in the area is really admirable.
 I can't think of a better excursion than to attend a Thai cooking class where you're able to make and taste authentic Thai food as well as give back.

-In addition, you will fly into Singapore on this cruise, so make plans ahead of time to spend at least one day in Singapore as there is so much to do.
+In addition to Thailand and several other countries, you will fly into Singapore on this cruise, so make plans ahead of time to spend at least one day in Singapore as there is so much to do.
 I can't wait to go back!